slemerdy/LITO/README.md

 - Port (Outgoing): 9009
 - Port (Ingoing): 9008

 Once done, click on SYNC button on the first tab.
-This last operation shall be done at each startup of Live or if the connection between TouchOSC and the computer has been lost.
+This last operation shall be done at each new Live project opened/created or if the connection between TouchOSC and the computer has been lost.

 # Configuration of the MIDI